giovannapox/drivenpass/README.md

 ## About

+Have you ever thought about how to protect yourself from online scams?
+Using strong and secure passwords is the best way to do it, but how can you remember random numbers and letters for every password you need to create?
+DrivenPass solves your problems – with this app, you can safely store all your passwords, and you'll only need to remember the DrivenPass password.
+It's a real lifesaver.
 The following features are listed below:

 <ul>
   <li>Sign Up</li>